acharnovich/IaC/README.md

 Summary of each directory:
 - ansible-projects: sample of ansible projects I've worked on to build new systems
 - python-system-scripts: various python scripts for Linux systms such as obtaining running processes or renameing a large number of directories and files
-- powershell: PowerShell scripts I have used in various settings such as Jenkins Pipelines
+- powershell-system-scripts: PowerShell scripts I have used in various settings such as Jenkins Pipelines
-- bash: Bash scripts I have used in various settings such as Jenkins Pipelines
+- bash-system-scripts: Bash scripts I have used in various settings such as Jenkins Pipelines